Substantial Equivalence Assessment

 - Individuals with education as a health care aide, personal support worker, continuing care assistant, nurse or other profession considered to provide direct patient care.

-An applicant that does not meet the English Language Proficiency requirement and/or with a curriculum that does not satisfy the minimum equivalency will be referred to an Alberta institution approved to offer the HCA Program for further options.
+An applicant that does not meet the English Language Proficiency requirements and/or with a curriculum that does not satisfy the minimum equivalency will be referred to an approved Alberta Health Care Aide (HCA) Program